Michael Gallagher (British politician)

 Michael Gallagher (1 July 1934 – 10 June 2015) was a British miner, politician and software development company executive.
 He was the only Member of the European Parliament to have been a member of the original Social Democratic Party, when he left the Labour Party in 1984.

 Mining career

 Gallagher was born in Seaham in the mining area of County Durham, and attended St Mary Magdalene Junior School and St Joseph's Secondary Modern School in the town.
 He himself became a miner on leaving school; he was employed in the Nottinghamshire coalfield.

 Education

 He was a member of the National Union of Mineworkers and was a Branch Official of the Union from 1967 to 1970.
 Through the auspices of the Union he went on a day release course at the University of Nottingham from 1967 to 1969.
-He then obtained a Trade Union Congress scholarship to the University of Wales from 1970 to 1972 and to the University of Nottingham (Workers Educational Association section) from 1972 to 1974.
+He then obtained a Trades Union Congress scholarship to the University of Wales from 1970 to 1972 and to the University of Nottingham (Workers Educational Association section) from 1972 to 1974.